 God brings healing to the degree that we cooperate with his work in our lives, whether in FCM or elsewhere.
 Many subjects covered in FCM address learning to be whole so we can help others heal.

-This FCM is responding to the global refugee crisis by sending teams to outreach locations where students will work with refugees.
-Students will apply what they’ve learned during the lecture phase through short teachings, relationships, and practical service.
+When overseas, students will apply what they’ve learned during the lecture phase through short teachings, relationships, and practical service.

 You will learn how to listen well, how to begin to minister to survivors of sexual abuse and other traumas, how to give short teachings, how to minister inner-healing prayer, how to understand grieving people and different personalities, how to renew your mind, and many other skills.